 Two different forms are available to request accommodations for the ACT administered as part of the PSAE.
 Review the information below to determine which one of these forms to complete for each student.
-You may download extra forms from the ISBE website at www.isbe.net/assessment/psae.htm.
+You may download extra forms from www.isbe.net/assessment/psae.htm.

-- 1. ACT-Approved Accommodations: Complete "April 2007 PSAE Day 1 Request for ACT-Approved Test Accommodations" to request accommodations for students with diagnosed disabilities who are currently receiving special education and related services described in an Individualized Education Program (IEP) developed in accordance with Section 614 of the Individuals with Disabilities Education Act (IDEA) or for students with current Section 504 Plans.
-ACT-approved accommodations are not available for students on the basis of limited English proficiency.
-ACT must receive the forms by February 1, 2007. - State-Allowed Accommodations: Students who do not meet the eligibility requirements stated below (or whose request for ACT-approved accommodations is denied) and who have used accommodations for at least three months before the test date may apply for state-allowed accommodations by submitting an "Application for State-Allowed Accommodations" by February 28, 2007.
+- ACT-Approved Accommodations: Complete a Request for ACT-Approved Test Accommodations for students with diagnosed disabilities who are receiving special education services described in a current Individualized Education Program (IEP) or Section 504 Plan.
+ACT-Approved Accommodations are not available for students solely on the basis of limited English proficiency.
+ACT must receive the forms by February 1, 2008. - 2.
+State-Allowed Accommodations: Students who do not meet the eligibility requirements stated below (or whose request for ACT-Approved Accommodations is denied) may apply for State-Allowed Accommodations by submitting an Application for State-Allowed Accommodations by March 7, 2008.